evgenyneu/Cosmos/README.md

 **Setup with Carthage (iOS 8+)**

-Alternatively, add `github "marketplacer/Cosmos" ~> 1.1` to your Cartfile and run `carthage update`.
+Alternatively, add `github "marketplacer/Cosmos" ~> 1.2` to your Cartfile and run `carthage update`.

 **Setup with CocoaPods (iOS 8+)**

 If you are using CocoaPods add this text to your Podfile and run `pod install`.

     use_frameworks!
-    pod 'Cosmos', '~> 1.1'
+    pod 'Cosmos', '~> 1.2'

 **Setup in Xcode 6 / Swift 1.2 project**

-Cosmos is written in Swift 2.0 and requires Xcode 7.
+Cosmos is written in Swift 2.0 and requires Xcode 7 or newer.
 Use the [previous version of the library](https://github.com/marketplacer/Cosmos/wiki/Swift-1.2-setup) in Xcode 6 projects.
-Thanks to [nickhart](https://github.com/nickhart) for making the Xcode 6 version.

 ## Usage